August-murr/auto-labeler/README.md

 ## Requirements

 - A Hugging Face API token.
+You may generate one at [Hugging Face Settings](https://huggingface.co/settings/tokens).
+Ensure it has the following permissions enabled:
+  - Make calls to the serverless Inference API
+  - Make calls to Inference Endpoints
 - A GitHub repository with issues enabled.

 ## Setup